TayLuo/Creating-LVM-Disk-Space/README.md

 For this demonstration purpose, I will use Google Cloud Platform.
 The concept will apply in any platforms and distributions.

+If you need help on how to create a Ubuntu VM, please click [here](https://cloud.google.com/compute/docs/create-linux-vm-instance)

 1. Install required Packages